SKMbiya/rc522-api/README.md

 # rc522-api

-Proof of concept for a RESTful API to interface with the mfrc522 rfid card reader
+Proof of concept for a RESTful API, using the Flask micro web frame work to interface with the mfrc522 rfid card reader.